 Blood in the stools is often mentioned as a symptom of something very dangerous, and people are told to seek medical attention immediately if they notice that their pets are excreting stools with blood in them.
 But have you ever found yourself in a situation where your dog’s urine contains blood?
 If so, then you already know what actions to take when the situation arises.
-But if this has never happened with your pup before, then take notes and adhere to our guidance.
+But if this has never happened with your pup before, then take notes and adhere to our guidelines.
 Blood clots are not something to treat casually or take lightly.

 The first thing to mention is that blood clots in dog urine are very serious.
 They warrant a severe medical emergency and you should dial the number to your veterinarian the moment you realize your dog's urine contains blood.
 From there, you'll want to schedule the soonest available appointment for your dog, and if there are no openings available within a day or two, you'll need to consider taking your pet to the emergency vet hospital.
 That is a glimpse into the severity of blood clots in dog urine.